 Tip 2: Seal well

 This is actually the most important step after opening the package.
 It is necessary to close it very well so that air and other bacteria do not accelerate the spoilage of sour cream.
-It is sometimes difficult with the original packaging because they have a lid that peels off and then can no longer be closed back.
-In that case, transfer the remnants of sour cream to an airtight container and seal it well.
+It is sometimes difficult with the original sour cream container because they have a lid that peels off and then can no longer be closed back.
+In that case, transfer the leftover sour cream to an airtight container and seal it well.

 Tip 3: Do not double-dip